 There is some evidence of conjugality between Joseph and his plural wives:

 - Louisa Beaman: Providing a deposition in the Temple Lot case, Joseph Bates Noble was asked: “Where did they [Joseph Smith and plural wife Louisa Beaman] sleep together?”
-His response: “Right straight across the river at my house they slept together.”5
+His response: “Right straight across the river at my house they slept together.”4

-- Almera Johnson: Benjamin Johnson also affirmed his sister Almera Johnson experienced sexual relations with the Prophet: “He [Joseph Smith] was at my house … where he occupied my sister Almera’s room and bed.”9
+- Almera Johnson: Benjamin Johnson also affirmed his sister Almera Johnson experienced sexual relations with the Prophet: “He [Joseph Smith] was at my house … where he occupied my sister Almera’s room and bed.”8

-- Maria Lawrence: On May 23, 1844, William Law, who had apostatized months earlier over plural marriage, charged Joseph Smith in a Carthage court with living “in an open state of adultery” with Maria Lawrence.11
+- Maria Lawrence: On May 23, 1844, William Law, who had apostatized months earlier over plural marriage, charged Joseph Smith in a Carthage court with living “in an open state of adultery” with Maria Lawrence.10

 - Sarah Lawrence: Several other statements document that her sister, Sarah Lawrence, also lived with the Prophet as a plural wife.
-For example, Lucy Walker attested in 1902: “I know that [Emma] gave her consent to the marriage of at least four women [Emily and Eliza Partridge and Maria and Sarah Lawrence] to her husband as plural wives, and she was well aware that he associated and cohabited with them as wives.”12
+For example, Lucy Walker attested in 1902: “I know that [Emma] gave her consent to the marriage of at least four women [Emily and Eliza Partridge and Maria and Sarah Lawrence] to her husband as plural wives, and she was well aware that he associated and cohabited with them as wives.”11

 - Mary Heron: A single document supports a plural marriage with sexuality between Joseph Smith and Mary Heron.
 Unfortunately, no additional evidence is available to provide further details.
+Many researchers believe this single attestation is insufficient to draw any definitive conclusions.

 Evidence of sexual involvement between Joseph Smith and three other wives exists but suffers from ambiguities or other credibility problems.
 Contradictory evidence exists regarding Eliza R. Snow.
 In addition, single accounts for both Sarah Ann Whitney and Hannah Ells imply sexuality but without adequate secondary verification.